MSU-DHI-Lab/data-workflows-workshop/GLOSSARY.md

 - **Data lake**: storage for raw or varied files with minimal structure and tagging.
 Suited for intake and exploration.
 - **Data warehouse**: structured tables designed for analysis with defined schemas and consistent joins.
-- **Lakehouse**: combined pattern where raw files and structured tables live together with governance and performance features.
+- **Lakehouse**: combined pattern where raw files and structured tables live together with clear stewardship and performance features.
 - **Data vault**: modeling approach with hubs (stable IDs), links (relationships), and satellites (changing details) that preserves history.
-- **Schema**: defined structure for a table, including fields, types, and allowed values.
+- **Schema** (meaning: a defined structure for a table): fields, types, and allowed values.
 - **Lineage**: the record of where data came from and how it changed through steps.
 - **Provenance**: descriptive history of origin, handling, and cleaning choices.
 - **DOI (Digital Object Identifier)**: persistent ID with a resolvable link and metadata for citation.